Garden Advice

 • Woody weeds become quite stubborn once they establish their roots in the soil, as they can go quite deep in the soil.
 An effective method would be to remove them exactly before they establish their roots.
 If you missed that moment, you need to cut their stems close to the ground and apply some weed killer;

-• To prevent your garden from the weeds regrowing the next season, you might want to try one of the following prevention techniques – mulching, placing a landscape fabric, installing root barriers, practising cover crop;
+• To prevent your garden from weeds regrowing the next season, you might want to try one of the following prevention techniques – mulching, placing a landscape fabric, installing root barriers, practising cover crop;

 • Don’t overwater the soil, as it might contain weed particles that will provoke future weed growth.